fluent-cms/fluent-cms/doc/Development.md

   - Entity framework core
   - SqlKata(https://sqlkata.com/), it using Dapper(https://www.learndapper.com/) behind the scene.

-The design of the API Server offers several advantages, primarily revolving around modularity, scalability, maintainability, and separation of concerns.
+The design of the API Server has several considerations, primarily revolving around modularity, scalability, maintainability, and separation of concerns.

 ### Controllers and Services
 ![api-controller-service.png](diagrams%2Fapi-controller-service.png)
-The diagram illustrates the architecture of an API server with the following components:
+The diagram illustrates the API server related the following components:

 1. **External Clients**:
   - `Schema Builder`: jQuery-based interface for schema management.